zhengfanguo123/myProject/README.md

 When creating users through the API or UI, make sure the provided group name matches an existing user group.
 The User Groups page lists all groups along with their current user counts.

+The application checks the SQLite schema on startup and will recreate the database if required columns such as `password_hash` are missing.
+Delete `data.db` if you prefer to preserve existing data and run migrations manually.

 ### Login